Load Testing Best Practices

 There is an interdependence with which an application’s components interact.
 Isolated load tests of each component preclude performance validation of an assembled system.
 As a result, the component testing approach offers two options:

-- Wait for component availability of those consumed by the load test
+- Wait for the component availability of those consumed by the load test

 - Implement service virtualization on components not yet available in order to make load tests more realistic, faster